-The Revenue Budget was approved on 10 February 2020 by the Staffordshire Commissioner, and was set at £42.404 million.
+The Revenue Budget for 2021/22 was approved on 15 February 2021 by the Staffordshire Commissioner, and was set at £42 million.
 Revenue expenditure consists of the day-to-day running costs, such as employee costs, pension costs, premises, transport, ICT, income and financing costs.
-Overall the financial performance of the Authority has been positive in year by delivering the required savings target of £0.5m as contained within the approved Efficiency Plan, and in addition identifying additional savings throughout the year that have importantly supported an element of direct financing of capital expenditure.
+Overall, the financial performance of the Authority has been positive in year by delivering savings which has importantly supported the direct financing of capital expenditure and contributes to the increase in reserves.